in Legal Success

 FinTech Ecosystem in The European Union

-With its developed infrastructure, the European Union is one of the largest and fastest-growing FinTech markets around the globe, together with the United States, India, and the People’s Republic of China.
+With its developed infrastructure, the European Union is one of the world’s largest and fastest-growing FinTech markets, together with the United States, India, and the People’s Republic of China.
 Recent research showed that %51 of European adults used internet banking in 2018.
-This figure grew by more than two times since 2007.
+This figure has grown by more than two times since 2007.
 Another striking number is that European online alternative finance market volumes in 2013-2016 (including the UK) reached over 7.6 billion euros.

 Apart from the United Kingdom, Germany, France, the Netherlands, and Spain are the most remarkable countries in the Union in attracting investments and active companies.
 For instance, as of 2020, more than 800 Financial Technology and Insurance Technology companies are active in Germany alone.

 In the meantime, FinTech investments in Europe continue to accelerate, exceeding $8.5 billion.
-Such major FinTech ecosystems in Europe as the UK, Germany, France, and Sweden all hit the record of attracted investments in 2019 even though the total number of deals decreased 15%.
+Such major FinTech ecosystems in Europe as the UK, Germany, France, and Sweden, hit the record of attracting investments in 2019 even though the total number of deals decreased by 15%.

 With their very nature of being innovative, there is no doubt that start-ups will keep being the main dynamics of the sector.
 As mentioned above, start-ups with innovative financial ideas deeply challenge traditional financial institutions by providing faster and low-cost services.
 However, it has been observed that new businesses with innovative ideas are accepted as a means of collaboration rather than competition.
 Incumbent and traditional financial institutions tend to acquire new emerging small businesses instead of competing with them to serve their customers in a better way or develop and adapt their businesses.

-Since there is no single piece of legislation covering all aspects of Fintech in the European Union, Fintech companies have to abide by the same rules as any other company providing the same service.
+Since no single piece of legislation covers all aspects of Fintech in the European Union, Fintech companies have to abide by the same rules as any other company providing the same service.
 Thus, regulators face a balancing act – encouraging disruptive innovation without allowing risks of unfair competition in the market.

 Article Keywords: Financial Technology, The Begining of a New Era: Financial Technology in Europe, FinTech Ecosystem in the European Union, Traditional Finance, Financial Technology in Europe, New Face of Finance: Financial Technology.